ll-dea/Implementimi-i-Base64/README.md

 Expected Results

-The expected result of this project is a fully functional Python program that allows users to encrypt and decrypt messages using the Polybius Square Cipher.
+The expected result of this project is a fully functional Python program that allows users to encrypt and decrypt messages using the Base64.
 Users can expect a user-friendly interface.